Your #1 Source for AKC Scottie Puppies

 Bred with H.E.A.R.T Program

-Available to go to forever homes after 10 to 11 weeks.
+Available to go to forever homes about 10 weeks old.

 Puppies are sold with Limited Registration $2200.00 inquire for full registration